United States Merchant Marine: WWII veteran status

 During World War II, nearly 250,000 civilian merchant mariners served as part of the U.S. military, transporting supplies and personnel.
 Between 1939 and 1945, 9,521 merchant mariners died, a per capita casualty rate greater than those of each U.S. Armed Forces branch.
 The GI Bill Improvement Act Of 1977 P.L.
 95-202, granted veteran status to Women Airforce Service Pilots and "any person in any other similarly situated group" with jurisdiction granted to the Secretary of Defense, and delegated to the Secretary of the Air Force.

 Merchant mariners who served in World War II were denied such veterans recognition until 1987 when a federal court ordered it.
 The Court held that the Secretary of the Air Force wrongfully denied active military service recognition to American merchant mariners who participated in World War II.

 21st century

 In 2003, 40 RRF ships were used in support of Operation Enduring Freedom and Operation Iraqi Freedom.
 This RRF contribution included sealifting into the combat theater equipment and supplies including combat support equipment for the Army, Navy Combat Logistics Force, and USMC Aviation Support equipment.
 By the beginning of May 2005, RRF cumulative support included 85 ship activations that logged almost 12,000 ship operating days, moving almost 25% of the equipment needed to support operations in Iraq.

 The Military Sealift Command was also involved in the Iraq War, delivering 61000000 sqft of cargo and 1100000000 usgal of fuel by the end of that year.
 Merchant mariners were recognized for their contributions in Iraq.
 For example, in late 2003, VADM David L. Brewer III, Military Sealift Command commander, awarded the crew of the Merchant Marine Expeditionary Medal.

 The RRF was called upon to provide humanitarian assistance to gulf coast areas following Hurricane Katrina and Hurricane Rita landfalls in September 2005.
 The Federal Emergency Management Agency requested a total of eight vessels to support relief efforts.
 Messing and berthing was provided for refinery workers, oil spill response teams and longshoremen.
 One vessel provided electrical power.

 As of 2007, three RRF ships supported the U.S. Army's Afloat Prepositioning Force (APF) with two specialized tankers and one dry cargo vessel capable of underway replenishment for the Navy's Combat Logistics Force.

-On October 22, 2015, a Military Sealift Command oiler and a United States civilian tanker refueled at sea during an exercise.
+In October 2015, a Military Sealift Command oiler and a United States civilian tanker refueled at sea during an exercise.
 This is not normally done as commercial fleet vessels are not normally geared for this type of exercise.
 This was done to increase operational readiness of MSC's naval auxiliary assets and prove flexibility of operation.

 In Fall 2021, news broke out that several midshipmen reported having been sexually assaulted either at the Academy or during Sea Year.
 The news resulted in a suspension of Sea Year, multiple investigations and lawsuits, and another promise by the U.S. Government to keep women safer while under their jurisdiction.